UnrealRS2/UnrealRS2/README.md

 # UnrealRS2

-An Unreal Engine 5.6.1 project that integrates the [client-377](https://github.com/UnrealRS2/client-377) RuneScape 2 (rev 377) library.
+An Unreal Engine 5.6.1 project that integrates [client3](https://github.com/lesleyrs/Client3) RuneScape 2 (rev 225).
 It is built using **MSVC C++17** with **Rider**, but requires **Visual Studio 2022** with the Game Development and Desktop C++ workloads installed.

 ## Overview